 Bigger is Better for Central Tube and Bar

-A leading supplier and processor of high quality, prime tube and bar products including round, rectangular and square tube.
-They serve primarily large OEMs in a variety of industries, along with fabricators and service centers in eight South Central states.
+A leading supplier and processor of high quality, prime tube and bar products including round, rectangular and square tube, is Central Tube and Bar.
+Operating for over 20 years, they serve primarily large OEMs in a variety of industries, along with fabricators and service centers in eight South Central states.
 They have three locations one in Conway, AR, one in Tulsa, OK, and the third one in Waco, TX.

 Conway, Arkansas-based Central Tube and Bar supplies materials for various industries—large OEMs are the target base, as well as customers serving the automotive and heavy truck equipment sectors.
 “We also offer value-added tube and bar for furniture, filtration and skid work, just to name a few,” Chambers adds.

 With four lasers already working at capacity, leaders at Central Tube and Bar decided an additional tube laser with a larger diameter capacity as well as longer in- and out-feed capabilities would generate more business.
 Their previous tube lasers just couldn’t handle the RFQs that Central Tube and Bar was receiving.

 “We started receiving RFQs for larger sized tubes and we needed a machine that could handle the larger materials while not sacrificing speed and accuracy,” says Director of Business Development Eric Chambers.

 The company started with one laser eight years ago.
 “We added three additional lasers and the fifth came online mid-2016,” he says.
 As customers started coming in with requests for larger sizes, “we couldn’t accommodate them and we were losing those jobs,” he says.
 “So we knew we needed a 40-foot-long in-feed and a 28-foot-long out-feed in addition to the larger capacity.”